Skip to the content

 Open Tue – Sun during term time

 Located in one of the city’s oldest industrial districts, Kelham Island Museum stands on a man-made island that’s nearly a thousand years old.
-The museum’s collections, including the mighty River Don Engine, tell Sheffield’s industrial story, making it a perfect focus for local history projects.
-Follow the growth of the Steel City, learn about the amazing Women of Steel, and discover how Sheffield earned its global reputation for steel production.
+The museum’s collections, including the mighty River Don Engine, tell Sheffield’s industrial story past and present, making it a perfect focus for local history or design projects.
+Follow the growth of the Steel City, learn about the amazing Women of Steel and discover Sheffield's global connections.

 Open Tue – Sun during term time